input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ##### 1.2.1. **The $`\eta`$ stream**

-   - Already present in Praos and retained in Phalanx
+   - Already present in Praos and retained in Φalanx
    - Updated with every block produced in the blockchain tree, a $`\eta`$ stream captures intermediate values $`\eta^\text{evolving}_t`$ in the block headers, defined as follows:

 ```math